 On what the Transportation Security Administration warned might be the busiest day ever for passenger screening, it was business as usual at Pittsburgh International Airport.

-On June 29, the Friday before the Fourth of July, about 18,500 people were expected to depart for family vacations, birthday celebrations, fishing trips, and to visit relatives or travel back home from business in Pittsburgh.
+On June 29, the Friday before the Fourth of July, about 18,500 people were expected to depart for family vacations, birthday celebrations and fishing trips, or to visit relatives or travel back home from business in Pittsburgh.

 During a rather typical morning rush between 5 to 7 a.m., a few people laughed when told they were traveling on potentially the busiest day of the summer. (“Of course that’s the day I’d pick!” one said.)